Large deviation rate functions for the partition function in a log-gamma distributed random potential: Introduction

 Some comments are in order.

-There are currently three known exactly solvable directed polymer models, all in 1+1 dimensions: The two with a discrete aspect are (i) the log-gamma model introduced in \cite{sepp-poly}, (ii) a model introduced in \cite{oconn-yor-01} where the random environment is a collection of Brownian motions.
+There are currently three known exactly solvable directed polymer models, all in $1+1$ dimensions: the two with a discrete aspect are (i) the log-gamma model introduced in \cite{sepp-poly}, and (ii) a model introduced in \cite{oconn-yor-01} where the random environment is a collection of Brownian motions.
 Some fluctuation exponents were derived for the second model in \cite{sepp-valk-10}, and it has been further studied in \cite{oconn-toda} via a connection with the quantum Toda lattice.
 This Brownian model possesses structures similar to those in the log-gamma model, so we expect that the results of the present paper could be reproduced for the Brownian model.

-The third exactly solvable model is the continuum directed random polymer \cite{Amir-Cor-Qual} that is expected to be a universal scaling limit for a large class of polymer models (see \cite{Corwin} for a recent review).
+The third exactly solvable model is the continuum directed random polymer \cite{Amir-Cor-Qual} that is expected to be a universal scaling limit for a large class of polymer models; see \cite{Corwin} for a recent review.

-Usually the directed lattice polymer model is placed in a space-time picture where the paths are oriented in the time direction.
-(See articles and lectures \cite{come-shig-yosh-03,come-shig-yosh-04,come-yosh-aop-06,denholl-polymer} for recent results and reviews of the general case.)
-In two dimensions (1 time + 1 space dimension) the space-time picture is the same as our purely spatial picture, up to a $45^o$ rotation of the lattice and a change of lattice indices.
+Usually the directed lattice polymer model is placed in a space--time picture where the paths are oriented in the time direction.
+(See articles and lectures \mbox{\cite {come-shig-yosh-03,come-shig-yosh-04,come-yosh-aop-06,denholl-polymer}} for recent results and reviews of the general case.)
+In two dimensions (1 time${} + {}$1 space dimension), the space--time picture is the same as our purely spatial picture, up to a $45^\circ$ rotation of the lattice and a change of lattice indices.
 The temporal aspect is not really present in our work.
-So we have not separated a time dimension but simply regard the paths as directed lattice paths.
+So we have not separated a time dimension, but simply regard the paths as directed lattice paths.